Ned Byrne

-Edward Michael Joseph "Ned" Byrne (born 14 September 1948) is a former Irish sportsperson.
+Edward Michael Joseph "Ned" Byrne (born 14 September 1948) is a former Irish Gaelic footballer and rugby player.
 He played hurling with his local club James Stephens and the Kilkenny senior inter-county team in the 1970s, and between 1977 and 1978 represented Ireland at rugby union.

 Early life

-Ned Byrne was born in Kilkenny in 1948.
+Byrne was born in Kilkenny in 1948.
 He was educated locally at Kilkenny CBS where he first became interested in the game of hurling.
 Byrne later attended the Cistercian College in Roscrea where he continued hurling but also started playing rugby union.

 This was at a time when Gaelic Athletic Association members were not allowed to play non-Gaelic games and Byrne was duly banned from being a member of the college hurling team in fifth year.
 In his final year at school Byrne left the college rugby team and played hurling instead.

 Hurling career

 Club

-Byrne played his club hurling and football with his local St. Canice's club.
+Byrne played his club hurling and football with his local St. Canice's GAA club.
 He won county minor titles in both codes in 1964, however, the club disbanded shortly after and Byrne joined the famous James Stephens club.
 Here he won a senior county title in 1969.

 Byrne captured a second county medal in 1975, however, he later left the team to concentrate on his rugby career.
 In doing this he missed out on the greatest day in James Stephens’ history as the club defeated the mighty Blackrock in the All-Ireland club final in 1976.
-In the early 1990s Byrne returned to James Stephens as trainer of the club’s senior hurling team.
+In the early 1990s Byrne returned to James Stephens as trainer of the club's senior hurling team.